sonic-net/SONiC/doc/srv6/srv6_policy.md

 segment name would be used to represent each path's out going information.

 # Orchagent changes for SRv6 Policy
 Orchagent add new codes for SID_LIST add, modify and delete event.
 We have segment list and weight list in NHG event.
 Orchagent would be responsible to look up for created SID_LIST OID based on segment names.
+This part is reuse existing orchagent changes which specified via https://github.com/eddieruan-alibaba/SONiC/blob/eruan-srv6p/doc/srv6/srv6_hld.md.

+Note: We always create NHG even we have only one candidate path.
+This could help to handle policy modify event when adding new candidate paths, or new policies.
+This would not impact underlay NHG's scale since we know it is for SRv6 tunnel NH.

 # Unit Test
 The unit test would be carried in the 7 nodes test topology and would be committed to sonic-mgmt repro.
 The detail test plan would be created in a separate testing HLD.
 <figure align=center>
     <img src="images/ptf_7node_testbed.jpg" width="600" height="400" >
-    <figcaption>Figure 3.
+    <figcaption>Figure 5.
 SRv6 Policy Set work flow <br><br><figcaption>
 </figure>